DanielHou315/n8n_Pyvenv_Manager/README.md

 }
 ```
 As of now, the name category is not being used.
 It is, however, good for debugging to configure a proper name in the json file.

+NOTE: Right now, the manager does not have the capabilit to check for duplicated environments.
+It is your responsibility to make sure no two scripts have the same name.
+Otherwise, the venv could fail to create or the existing venv could be destroyed.
+Duplicate check will come in a future update.

 The manager installs python dependencies with pip, so for each dependency, please name it EXACTLY as the name used by pip.
 This means
 ```
 {